Northwest Airlines Flight 710: LEAP

-The aircraft modification process took place at Lockheed's factory in Burbank, California, in a process that worked on nine aircraft simultaneously over the course of twenty days.
+The aircraft modification process took place at Lockheed's factory in Burbank, in a process that worked on nine aircraft simultaneously over the course of twenty days.
 Lockheed worked with the airlines to arrange the schedule for each of the repairs, working around each company's holidays, busy periods, and other schedule restrictions.
 By April, Lockheed had applied the modifications to nearly half of the 165 Electras in airline service around the world.
 The final Electra to be completed was returned to Ansett-ANA on July 5, 1961.